Adding interactivity to your Flutter app

 to manage its state internally.
 For example,

-automatically scrolls when its
+ListView automatically scrolls when its

 content exceeds the render box.
 Most developers

-don’t want to manage ListView
+using ListView don’t want to manage ListView’s

-itself manages its scroll offset.
+scrolling behavior, so ListView itself manages its scroll offset.

-- Manages state for
+- Manages state for TapboxA.

-function to update the UI. - Implements all interactive behavior for the widget.
+- Implements all interactive behavior for the widget.

 import 'package:flutter/material.dart';